tskit-dev/tutorials/docs/wfforward.md

 ### Invariance to simplification interval

 A critical concept to keep in mind is that the simulation itself is the only random component.
 The simplification algorithm is deterministic *given a set of (nodes, edges) satisfying msprime/tskit's sorting requirements*.

+**Detail:** This invariance property only holds in some cases.
+We discuss this in more detail below when we add in mutation and recombination.

 Therefore, the results of our `wf2` function must be the same for all simplification intervals: